 - A.I.
 Is a Crapshoot: The minute it was activated, the creature attack a nearby scientist and possibly would have devoured her.

 - Blob Monster:It's just a vast colony of nanorobotic microbes so it'll take any shape it wants.
 Its preferred form is the shape of the microbes.

 - Expy:The Nanotech Creature is probably based on Hedorah given that both monsters thrived on waste.

-- Gone Horribly Wrong:The creature could have benefit humanity if its creators had run more tests to fix all the flaws in its design.
-When it was activated, all hell breaks loose.
+- Gone Horribly Wrong:The creature could have benefitted humanity if its creators had been able run more tests to fix all the flaws in its design.
+However, thanks to Dean Whitehead pushing them to have it launch before it was ready under the threat of unemployment, it didnt happen.
+When it was activated, all hell broke loose.

 - Muck Monster: Its entire body is composed from all the petroleum-based products it consumed.

 - Nanomachines: Its body consists of billions of microbes with nanotech drivers attached to them to (theoretically) allow the whole thing to be controlled remotely.
 It doesn't go so well.

 - Shout-Out: The Nanotech Creature's creator Dr. Felix Hoenikker is possibly a reference to the novel Cat's Cradle by Kurt Vonnegut.
 In the novel, a character named Felix Hoenikker invents a substance known as ice-nine, which converts all water it comes into contact with to more ice-nine; the Nanotech Creature consumes petrochemicals to create more of itself.

 - Taken for Granite: It petrifies once the computer virus was injected into it.
 Godzilla took the chance to smash it to bits.